isomerpages/govtech-corp/media/technews/_posts/2024-12-30-post-Smart Nation 2: Initiatives in Singapore.md

 and getting the older generation to adopt digital skills, the initiative emphasises creating safe and inclusive online environments for all Singaporeans.</p>
 <p>The <a href="https://www.digitalforlife.gov.sg/About/Digital-for-Life-Movement-and-Fund" rel="noopener noreferrer nofollow" target="_blank">Digital for Life (DfL) movement</a> promotes
-digital literacy, accessibility, and inclusivity by offering programs that teach tech skills, encourage safe online practices, and support a healthy balance between digital and offline life.</p>
+digital literacy, accessibility, and inclusivity by offering programmes that teach tech skills, encourage safe online practices, and support a healthy balance between digital and offline life.</p>
 <p>The DfL movement isn't just about embracing technology, it's also about
 building a future where everyone benefits from it.</p>
 <div class="iframe-wrapper">